mazeyqian/go-gin-gee/README.md

 # go-gin-gee

 Gee provides several services for everyday life.
 The project is based on [gin](https://github.com/gin-gonic/gin), and the structure refers to [project-layout](https://github.com/golang-standards/project-layout).
-There are some daily scripts in the folder `scripts` depend on [script](https://github.com/bitfield/script), which can run by the command `go run`.
+There are some daily scripts in the folder `scripts` depending on [script](https://github.com/bitfield/script), which can run by the command `go run`.

 ## Install